Renewal transaction can often get done without a broker

 Typically, agent fees range around 4-5% of your annual rent.
-When your lease is up for renewal, your agent may send you a reminder and offer their help in facilitating the renewal process between tenant and landlord.
+When your lease is up for renewal, your agent may send you a reminder and offer their help in facilitating the renewal process between you and the landlord.
 You may be hesitant to pay another 5% of your annual rent, but the good news is that the renewal transaction can often get done without a broker or the associated fee.

 By UAE law, as well as Dubai Land Department regulations, agents are entitled to receive a fee when a tenancy contract is signed.
 But there is no clause stating that agents hold the right to continue receiving that fee every time a tenant’s contract is renewed.
 However, some rental contracts will include a renewal fee stipulation and, if the tenant has signed that contract, they are legally bound to honour it.
 The lesson?
 Read your contract carefully to avoid this unnecessary fee.